LCH.Clearnet left off U.S. "systemic" list

-CHICAGO LCH.Clearnet, the world's biggest clearer of interest-rate swaps, did not make an initial list of global clearinghouses labelled "systemically important" by a council of U.S. regulators earlier this week, three sources familiar with the decision said.
+CHICAGO, May 25 LCH.Clearnet, the world's biggest clearer of interest-rate swaps, did not make an initial list of global clearinghouses labeled "systemically important" by a council of U.S. regulators earlier this week, three sources familiar with decision said.

 The label subjects clearers to tougher oversight but also potentially gives them access to valuable services, such as keeping funds at a Federal Reserve bank.